suhwanJo03/Digital_System_Design_MiniProjects/README.md

 This repository contains all **Advanced Practice Projects (1, 2, 3)** from the **Digital System Design (DSD25)** course.
 The projects focus on **DSP-based hardware design**, **controller architectures**, and **quantization for neural networks** using **Verilog HDL**.

+This repository includes all projects from **Advanced Practice 1, 2, and 3**.
+Each practice has its own dedicated `README.md` file located in the corresponding subfolder.

+👉 For detailed explanations of problems, design goals, block diagrams, and verification results, please refer to the `README.md` inside each practice directory.

 - Tooling: Vivado 2023.1 • Verilog • Simulation in Vivado
 ---